es

 \[ \begin{bmatrix} \cos\chi & \cos\chi \\ \sin\chi & - \sin\chi \end{bmatrix} = \begin{bmatrix} \cos\chi & 0 \\ 0 & \sin\chi & \end{bmatrix} \cdot \begin{bmatrix} 1 & \phantom{-}1 \\ 1 & -1 \end{bmatrix} \]

 where the first matrix on the right-hand side of latter equation is simply a rescaling by the value of cos(ψ) in the x-direction and sin(ψ) in the y-direction.
-The right matrix, however, is not in the form of one of the three types, but we can decompose it as follows:
+The right matrix, however, is not in the form of one of the three types of discussed matrices, but we can decompose it as follows:

 \begin{align*} \begin{bmatrix} 1 & \phantom{-}1 \\ 1 & -1 \end{bmatrix} &= \begin{bmatrix} 1 & -1 \\ 1 & 1 \end{bmatrix} \cdot \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix} \\ &= \begin{bmatrix} \sqrt{2} & 0 \\ 0 & \sqrt{2} \end{bmatrix} \cdot \begin{bmatrix} \frac{1}{\sqrt{2}} & - \frac{1}{\sqrt{2}} \\ \frac{1}{\sqrt{2}} & \frac{1}{\sqrt{2}} \end{bmatrix} \cdot \begin{bmatrix} 1& \phantom{-}0 \\ 0 & -1 \end{bmatrix} , \end{align*}